Extensible-Clinical-Imaging-QC-Tool/ECIQC/README.md

 Finally, you will be happy to run the test script by `python pipelinetest_main.py` in the root directory.
 Remember to check the postprocessed files and logs in the ./result and ./result_quarantine.
 Please also note that we've used the [PipelineCase.json](schema/PipelineCase.json) as the configuration file.

 ### Choice2: Using the executable file with more flexibility
+If you need more flexible test (for example, use non-local sender and receiver, or use your own datasets), we recommend to use the executable file.
+Before spinning up the pipeline, you need to create a directory ./result to store the logging file, and set up the configuration file properly.
+Have a look at the [PipelineCase.json](schema/PipelineCase.json) and modify the hostname and port number according to your own system.

+Also, we've noticed that the sender and receiver need to agree on specific abstract syntaxes and transfer syntaxes.
+The syntaxes we're supporting now are listed as follows.
+We'll come back to the syntax issue in June and July.

+CTImageStorage (1.2.840.10008.5.1.4.1.1.2): LittleEndianExplicit, LittleEndianImplicit;
+MRImageStorage (1.2.840.10008.5.1.4.1.1.4): LittleEndianExplicit, LittleEndianImplicit;
+SecondaryCaptureImageStorage (1.2.840.10008.5.1.4.1.1.7): LittleEndianExplicit, LittleEndianImplicit;
+DigitalXRayImageStorageForPresentation (1.2.840.10008.5.1.4.1.1.1.1): LittleEndianImplicit;
+UltrasoundMultiframeImageStorage (1.2.840.10008.5.1.4.1.1.3.1): JPEGProcess1TransferSyntax.

+Once you've done all the preparation work, now type in `./build/exe/qctool --config-file YourOwnConfig.json` to start the pipeline.
+Also remember to start your remote/local sender and receiver.

 ## Feedback and suggestions